dotkernel/dot-controller/README.md

 ### Multiple controllers for the same route

 Use case: You have defined a controller inside some package, with default actions.
 You want to add actions that fall into the same controller name(or route name more exactly).
 You want to do this without extending the controller provided by the package.
 In this case you can do the following
-- create your own controller, independent of the package's controller which adds or overwrites actions
+- create your own controller, independent of the package's controller which adds more actions
 - ZE lets you define an array of middleware for a route, so you can register this controller before the package's controller

 ##### Example